scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 .. [jupyter] Thomas Kluyver et al. *Jupyter Notebooks – a publishing format for reproducible computational workflows*, Positioning and Power in Academic Publishing: Players, Agents and Agendas, 87-90, doi:10.3233/978-1-61499-649-1-87, 2016

 .. [kfserving] Clive Cox and Dan Sun and Ellis Tarn and Animesh Singh and Rakesh Kelkar and David Goodwin, *Serverless inferencing on Kubernetes*,  Workshop on "Challenges in Deploying and Monitoring Machine Learning System" at ICML 2020

 .. [lime] Marco Tulio Ribeiro et al. *"Why Should I Trust You?": Explaining the Predictions of Any Classifier*, Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, San Francisco, CA, USA, pp. 1135–1144 (2016), doi:10.1145/2939672.2939778

-.. [kubeflow] https://www.kubeflow.org/ Last accessed 18 Feb 2021
+.. [kubeflow] Debo Dutta and Xinyuan Huang, *Consistent Multi-Cloud AI Lifecycle Management with Kubeflow*, OpML, 2019

 .. [katib] George et al. *A Scalable and Cloud-Native Hyperparameter Tuning System*, arXiv:2006.02085, June 2020